rooseveltframework/roosevelt/README.md

   - Default: *[String]* `"mvc/views"`.

-- `viewEngine`: What templating engine to use, formatted as `"fileExtension: nodeModule"`.
+- `viewEngine`: What templating engine to use, formatted as *[String]* `"fileExtension: nodeModule"`.

-  - [generator-roosevelt](https://github.com/rooseveltframework/generator-roosevelt) default: *[String]* `"html: teddy"`.
+- Default: *[String]* `"none"`.

+- Will be set to `"html: teddy"` in apps generated with [generator-roosevelt](https://github.com/rooseveltframework/generator-roosevelt).

 - Also by default when using the generator, the module [teddy](https://github.com/rooseveltframework/teddy) is marked as a dependency in `package.json`.

-  - Bare Roosevelt default (when an app is created without the generator): *[String]* `none`.
-Can also be set to `null` to use no templating engine.

 - To use multiple templating systems, supply an array of engines to use in the same string format.
 Each engine you use must also be marked as a dependency in your app's `package.json`.
 Whichever engine you supply first with this parameter will be considered the default.

 - Example configuration using multiple templating systems: *[Object]*

       ```json
       {
         "viewEngine": [
           "html: teddy",
-          "mustache: mustache",
-          "handlebars: handlebars",
+          "php: php",
           "ejs: ejs"
         ]
       }